pingcap/tidb-dev-guide/src/get-started/write-and-run-unit-tests.md

 # Write and run unit tests

-The TiDB project runs unit tests using [testify](https://github.com/stretchr/testify).
+The Golang testing framework provides several functionalities and conventions that help structure and execute tests efficiently.
+To enhance its assertion and mocking capabilities, we use the [`testify`](https://github.com/stretchr/testify) library.

-You may find tests using [pingcap/check](http://github.com/pingcap/check) which is a fork of [go-check/check](https://github.com/go-check/check), but since that framework is poorly maintained, we are migrating to testify.
+> You may find tests using [pingcap/check](http://github.com/pingcap/check) which is a fork of [go-check/check](https://github.com/go-check/check) in release branches before `release-6.1`, but since that framework is poorly maintained, we are migrated to testify from `release-6.1`.

-You can check the background and progress on the migration [tracking issue](https://github.com/pingcap/tidb/issues/26022).
+> You can check the background and progress on the migration [tracking issue](https://github.com/pingcap/tidb/issues/26022).

 ## How to write unit tests